austinsonger/Policy-Portal/secure-software-development-and-product-security.md

 Features, enhancements, and bugs are written up as issues (JIRA).
 An engineer on a small team proposes changes necessary and creates a review for the team (Github Enterprise).
 Continuous integration (Jenkins) kicks off unit and functional tests which pass before changes are merged into the repository.
 Once the review is complete, the changes are now deployed to the development environment where regression and end-to-end tests are run before the new code replaces the existing in-service code (test then deploy model).
 Small teams can decide to follow a source-control branching strategy that makes sense: git-flow, github flow.

-\<PlaceHolder> practices continuous delivery of code into production through multiple environments: development, testing, production.
+`<Company Placeholder>` practices continuous delivery of code into production through multiple environments: development, testing, production.
 The deploy process and infrastructure roll-out are written as code (Terraform) and managed under source control.

-\<PlaceHolder>'s multiple lower environments (dev, test) provide an ecosystem of sample data sets that can be used to exercise the application and services when test automation is run.
+`<Company Placeholder>`'s multiple lower environments (dev, test) provide an ecosystem of sample data sets that can be used to exercise the application and services when test automation is run.
 The test environment is where the system is stressed for performance and scalability.
 Performance and scalability changes are driven by metric data captured through monitoring and logging (metrics before and after change - typically captured as part of the issue description/writeup).

 Deployments to production are gated by change management process where an issue is opened which identify what is new/changed (JIRA).
 Sign-offs are recorded by development, testing, security, and product management.
 Production roll-outs happen on a regular basis without impact to service.
 This continuous process allows for security updates to roll out regularly and with urgency.
 If there is impact to production, a rollback is performed to restore service and whatever caused the problem is reverted from source.
 This restarts the re-proposal approval process of source changes.